 Here b is the boiler.
-Steam passes from it through the cock, d, and up into the cylinder, a, equilibrating the pressure of the atmosphere, and allowing the heavy pump-rod, k, to

-1 It has been denied that a patent was issued, but there is no doubt that Savery claimed and received an interest in the new engine. fall, and, by the greater weight acting through the beam, ii, to raise the piston, s, to the position shown.
+Steam passes from it through the cock, d, and up into the cylinder, a, equilibrating the pressure of the atmosphere, and allowing the heavy pump-rod, k, to fall, and, by the greater weight acting through the beam, ii, to raise the piston, s, to the position shown.
 The rod m carries a counterbalance, if needed.
 The cock d being shut, f is then opened, and a jet of water from the reservoir, g, enters the cylinder, producing a vacuum by the condensation of the steam.
 The pressure of the air above the piston now forces it down, again raising the pump-rods, and thus the engine works on indefinitely.